 NationsWay employed 3,500 people when it filed bankruptcy.
 Lipstein represents about 400 former employees, and hopes to take on 350 others in a similar action.

-According to the Post, lawyers also debated a plan earlier this week for the company's reorganization under Chapter 11.
+, lawyers also debated a plan earlier this week for the company's reorganization under Chapter 11.
 Under that plan, the 3,500 workers would have to divide $2.4 million, which amounts to one or two days' back wages for each.